Vorror/coalesce-strategy/README.md

 [![MEGANPM][MEGANPM-image]][downloads-url]

 __coalesce-strategy__ is a nodejs module that allows you to create relatively* complex merging strategies for javascript objects.
-This module really shines if you're consuming json objects from various services and you need fine grained control over which fields you'll use in your aaplication.
+This module really shines if you're consuming json objects from various services and you need fine grained control over which fields you'll use in your application.

 \**coalesce-strategy* doesn't support *deep* priorities i.e flat objects are preferred.